varveler/simple_image_api/README.md

 - **beat**: This container runs the Celery Beat service.
 Celery Beat is a scheduler; it kicks off configured tasks at regular intervals or a specific future date.
 In this particular project, Celery Beat is not directly utilized.
 However, it's been set up for demonstration purposes and to be ready within the docker-compose file for potential future enhancements.
 One use case could be to automatically retry a failed task after a specific time interval.
 This would allow for more robust handling of transient errors in task dependencies (such as a temporarily unavailable external service).

 ### <u>Step 4:</u> Run Tests
-Run tests directly on the backend container with this command on another terminal:
+Open a new terminal and run tests directly on the backend container with the following command:

 ```bash
 $ docker exec -it api_backend python manage.py test